Skip to main content

 TermDefinition

-ToolThe paid marketplace listing (what users see in the sidebar)
+ToolThe marketplace listing (what users see in discovery/search)

 How It Works